Post-Menopausal Bleeding or Spotting: time to talk with the doc

 Is any post-menopausal discharge normal?

 Dr. Jessie: Most women develop some level of vaginal dryness after menopause.
-This is related to the decreasing hormonal effect of estrogen on the vaginal tissues.
+This is related to the decreasing hormonal effect of estrogen can create vaginal issues and changes and effect tissues.
 Some discharge can still be normal, particularly if it is white, clear or creamy in texture.
 Copious amounts of watery discharge, bloody, or even brown- or pink-tinged discharge would be considered abnormal.

 Does it matter how far after menopause you are?
 Say, six months post-meno as opposed to six years?